-Educational Backgrounds and Social Security Disability Benefits
+Educational Backgrounds and SS Disability Benefits

 What does the Social Security Administration evaluate before making a final disability benefits decision?
 While there are many factors that determine if you are eligible for social security disability, one of the most important factors is your educational background.
 Even though your work history and age are important factors in the outcome of a social security benefit case, it is important to remember your educational history.
 Your educational background can be the reason why your application gets denied.